 Distributed Ledger Technology (DLT) has quickly become the next frontier for technological pioneers, bluechip companies, and investors, and may soon revolutionize many aspects of our lives.
 DLT has the power to change legal contracting, banking, securities transactions, and general purchases of goods and services.
 DLT-based technologies are widely regarded as disruptive, which to put plainly, means that even people on the forefront of the technology do not know just how much DLT will impact society or even all the ways that it might do so.

 RLG proudly represents DLT companies around the world.
 We work with companies that are at the forefront of DLT application, and are ready to assist with compliance, regulatory advising, jurisdiction selection, and corporate structuring.
-For more information on our services, or to schedule a consultation to discuss how The Rodman Law Group might be able to help your DLT business, please contact us today!

 What is Distributed Ledger Technology?

 Distributed Ledger Technology (DLT) is a catchall term for technologies that utilize/propagate a consensus of replicated, shared, and synchronized digital data geographically spread across multiple sites, countries, or institutions.
 DLT utilizes independent computers, which are called nodes, to synchronize, record, and share data, storing these records in their respective ledgers.
 As there is no central administrator or centralized data storage, so there is no central failure point.
 DLT requirements include a peer-to-peer network, as well a consensus algorithm to verify that the data replication across the nodes is done correctly.

 DLT: Blockchain, DAG, and Others